Magnetic-Fox/Mail2Fax/README.md

 Unfortunately, it's best to use just polling the mail inbox periodically than using IMAP IDLE.
 To do so, just remove `idle` keyword from the configuration file.

+### Fetchmail can't get my email!

+If Your Fetchmail configuration isn't wrong, then You probably can't connect with Your e-mail provider.
+As e-mail providers are switching more and more to OAuth2 lately, which Fetchmail (obviously) can't use directly, You have to use some kind of a proxy to reach them.
+You should be very interested in this solution: [Email OAuth 2.0 Proxy](https://github.com/simonrob/email-oauth2-proxy) by Simon Robinson.
+I think it's absolutely awesome piece of code. :)
+It works in my configuration quite a long time without any issues.

 ## Disclaimer

 As I have mentioned before, I've made much effort to provide here working code and solutions with hope they'll be useful and free from any bugs.